Jon Bloomquist | 2003 LLC Phoenix Winter Services - Congregation Evening - February 21 --

 A wilderness journey requires even more care.
 There are no motorized vehicles, no stores, no restaurants, no motels.
 We can't go home for the night if we're scared, or don't feel well, or things just aren't going our way.
 Trails are usually narrow, uneven, rough and unmarked.
 In the wilderness we are at the mercy of the elements.
 If we get lost, hurt, or ill we must rely on our travel companions or, if we are alone, ourselves.
 Our well-being depends on well-thought out plans, prudent caution, good provisions, and the right equipment.

 What would you think and how would you proceed, dear brothers and sisters, if tomorrow you were required to begin a trek across a great, unfamiliar expanse of wilderness?
 Your destination on the other side is nowhere in sight.
 You would probably wonder how you will cross it, how you would find your way, if you have a family, how you would get them cross it.
 You would probably be worried about what kinds of provisions and equipment you will need and what kinds of dangers. you will encounter.

 Dear brothers and sisters, before us lies a journey through a great wilderness.
 From here we cannot see heaven, our destination.
 How will we find our way?
 How can we reach our goal?
 Do we have the equipment and provisions that we need?
 We do.
 Our Heavenly Father has provided the necessary provisions and clear directions.

 Compass, Map, and Trail

-When we travel into an unfamiliar wilderness, we need a both a compass and a map in order to find our way.
-If we have a compass but no map, we don’t really know where we are or where to go.
-If we have a map but no compass, we don’t know which way to hold the map or which way to go.
+When we travel into an unfamiliar wilderness, we need both a compass and a map in order to find our way.
+If we have a compass but no map, we don't really know where we are or where to go.
+If we have a map but no compass, we don't know which way to hole the mpa or which way to go.
 When we pay attention to and follow our map and compass we will be able to find our way.